 Estimated Repair Cost for Furnace Error Code 223

-The expense to fix your furnace depends on what’s wrong with it and the time it takes to remedy it.
+The price to fix your furnace depends on what’s wrong with it and the time it takes to remedy it.

 - Pressure switch—$40 to $350